The Leading Publisher of Jewish Music Since 1938

 A division of the American Conference of Cantors

-Transcontinental Music Publications (TMP), operated by the American Conference of Cantors, was founded by Josef Freudenthal in 1938.
+Transcontinental Music Publications (TMP), operated by the American Conference of Cantors, was founded by Josef Freudenthal, z''l, in 1938.
 He was a composer and copyright lawyer who immigrated to the United States just in time to escape World War II and the Holocaust.
-He found that he was not alone.
-There were many immigrant Jewish composers, primarily from Eastern Europe, searching for a way to express their Jewish identity and to be recognized for their contributions.
+He found that he was not alone: there were many immigrant Jewish composers, primarily from Eastern Europe, searching for a way to express their Jewish identity and to be recognized for their contributions.
 When Freudenthal established TMP, he quickly attracted young, talented composers as well as those who had achieved national and international recognition.
 It quickly took its place alongside old, established companies that published formal synagogue music by Jewish composers such as Bloch Music Publishing and Mills Music.
-For many years, TMP was known as the largest publisher of Jewish art and choral music.
-Today, TMP is still the largest, yet represents a wide spectrum of Jewish music, including songbooks/anthologies (folios), choral music, and recordings.
+For many decades, TMP was known as the largest publisher of Jewish art and choral music.
+Today, TMP is still the largest, yet represents a wide spectrum of Jewish music, including songbooks/anthologies (folios), choral music, and recordings from composers and songwriters across the world.

-Dr. Tischler was succeeded by Joel (Joe) Eglash, trained by Tischler, who guided TMP towards more modernized publishing goals, reflecting the needs and direction of the Movement.
-This included publishing anthologies representative of the music being used in its synagogues and summer camps, while keeping alive the choral tradition for which TMP is well-known.
+Dr. Tischler was succeeded by Joel (Joe) Eglash, trained by Tischler, who guided TMP towards more modernized publishing goals, reflecting the needs and direction of the progressive Jewish movements.
+This included publishing anthologies representative of the music being used throughout the world in synagogues, youth movements, and summer camps, while keeping alive the choral tradition for which TMP is well known.
 In addition, during this time, TMP broadened its reach and appeal by agreeing to a secular distribution deal with Hal Leonard Publications, the largest music publisher in the world.
-Eglash’s editors during this period were J. Mark Dunn (z''l) and Jonathan Hall.
+Eglash’s editors during this early period were J. Mark Dunn, z''l, and Jonathan Hall.

-Now under the supervision of Reform cantors, TMP continues to define excellence in Jewish music publishing far into the future, honoring the tradition begun in 1938 by Josef Freudenthal. –– Prepared 2002 by Dr. Judith Tischler, revised by TMP
+Now under the supervision of Reform cantors, TMP continues to define excellence in Jewish music publishing and look far into the future, while honoring the tradition begun in 1938 by Josef Freudenthal. –– Prepared 2002 by Dr. Judith Tischler, z''l, revised by Joe Eglash

 Current staff and officers of Transcontinental Music Publications:

-Joe (Joel) Eglash, Director / TMP Executive Committee
+Joe (Joel) Eglash, Director of TMP and JLicense

 Stacey Berliner, Customer Support